Now available on demand | Earn up to 1 CPE CREDIT | $0 cost for Webinar Subscribers

 Jeff is an internationally known Enterprise Security Risk Management Consultant with more than 28 years of experience, peer recognized as a “Thought Leader”.
 His extensive experience includes designing and recommending integrated systems of security portals (person traps), mechanical turnstiles, optical turnstiles, and drop fencing.
 His clients include schools, transit organizations, data centers, warehouses, and factories.
 Jeff is an SRVP for ASIS International, Faculty Advisor for the University of Phoenix, and a 18-year Reserve LEO for Centralia, Washington.Jeff is President of Setracon Enterprise Security Risk Management Services.

-Jon has direct experience with the deployment and management of turnstile systems as an end user, as well as supporting the design and deployment of turnstiles as an integrated access control technology.
-Jon’s tenure with UTC began in 2011 as Site Security Manager (Rosemount Aerospace , MN) and later as Associate Director – Security, Property & International Trade Compliance for the Sensors & Integrated Systems (SIS) business unit of UTC Aerospace Systems.
-Before joining UTC, Jon worked as an Account Manager for a leading Security Officer Service provider.
-In 2016, Jon was recognized by Security Systems News as one of the Security industry’s “20 under 40” award recipients.
-Jon is now A&E Consultant Program Manager for LenelS2, providing Access Control and Security Management Systems solutions.
+Jon has direct experience with the deployment and management of Pedestrian Entrance Control (PEC) systems as an end user, as well as supporting the design and deployment of turnstiles as an integrated access control technology.
+Jon began his career as Site Security Manager with Rosemount Aerospace - a UTC company, and developed through various roles of greater responsibility, until wrapping up his End User tenure as the Associate Director – Security, Property & International Trade Compliance for the Sensors & Integrated Systems (SIS) business unit of UTC Aerospace Systems.
+Jon moved into the Manufacturer’s side of the business in 2018, as the A&E Consultant Program Manager for LenelS2 and is now working with Lion Strategic LLC as a Senior Security Consultant.
+Jon was recognized by Security Systems News as one of the Security industry’s “20 under 40” award recipients in 2016.

 Get access to more than 75 live and on-demand webinars, anytime, anywhere with this annual, one-year subscription.
 With content delivered by security experts who have proven experience in their field, the information in ASIS webinars are relevant to the work you do as a practitioner every day.
 Build your security knowledge—or enable team training—and stay informed, quickly and affordably.